homezhan/artoolkit-docs/Unity/unity_scripts.md

 -   Marker ID: The ID of the marker that is linked to this camera via the tag.
 May be -1 until the pattern is actually loaded.

 ###Events
-The ARTrackedObject generates the following events, using Unity's SendMessage command.
+The ARTrackedObject generates the following events using Unity's SendMessage command.
 To handle these events, implement the matching event handler in a script, and attach it to the ARCamera.

 -   void OnMarkerLost(ARMarker marker)
 -   void OnMarkerFound(ARMarker marker)